-VOIPo offers some of the cheapest unlimited domestic calling plans available, from a no-commitment $15.00-per-month package, to a one-year plan which costs $8.25 per month and a two-year plan that comes out to $6.21 per month (billed in a single payment of $149.00).
+VOIPo offers some of the cheapest unlimited domestic calling plans available, from a no-commitment $15.00-per-month package to a two-year plan that comes out to $6.21 per month (billed in a single payment of $149.00).
 This may seem like a high sum to pay all at once, but once you imagine getting a whole two year of unlimited domestic phone service for $149.00, it suddenly doesn't seem like very much, particularly once you start adding up your current local and long-distance phone bills.
+And, for a limited time, if you sign up through NextAdvisor, then VOIPo will add two free months of service onto the end of your term, which means you can save even more money.
+There is also a small $3 taxes and fees charge at checkout that adds up to $36 if you choose the two-year plan, which covers surcharges and the cost of the E911 service.

-We were easily able to set up VOIPo on our home test system which is comprised of a cable modem and an Apple Airport wireless router.
+We were easily able to set up VOIPo on our home test system.
 The small VoIP adapter that comes free with VOIPo service acts as a digital intermediary, turning data into voice—and vice versa.
-Plug it into the cable modem and your router (or computer), and you're good to go.
+Plug it into your modem and/or router or computer, and you're good to go.
 The adapter can accommodate two regular telephones.
-We suggest exactly following the instructions provided by VOIPo, especially the part about resetting the modem, converter, and router in order.
+We suggest exactly following the instructions provided by VOIPo, especially the part about resetting the modem, converter, and router/computer in order.

 In addition to the directions provided along with the VoIP adapter, more information about installation is available online in the VOIPo knowledgebase, along with troubleshooting information.